Cloud-Native Test Orchestration: Kill the Silos, Keep the Tools

 • Kubernetes-managed container environments

-• Ephemeral infrastructure via Terraform and GitOps
+• Ephemeral infrastructure provisioned through Terraform and GitOps

 • Continuous testing throughout the DevOps lifecycle